OscarAspelin95/fastq_rs/README.md

 <b>--barcode-mismatches</b> [2] - Allow this number of mismatches between barcode and read.

-<b>--barcode-margin</b> [10] - Allow barcode to match within this distance from the start/end of read.
+<b>--barcode-margin</b> [10] - Allow barcodes to match within this distance from the start/end of read.

 <b>-o/--outfile</b> [stdout] - Output file.
 </pre>